Eric Standridge is a freelance writer with an interest in history. His main focus is writing about Oklahoma.

 The Clovis people were the first humans in Oklahoma to leave evidence of their passing.
 Traces of their great mammoth hunts can still be found, as well as evidence of their camps.
 You will also learn of the “Cooper Skull,” the oldest painted object in all of the Americas.
 An excellent audio-visual display highlights the history of the skull and puts you in the center of an ancient bison hunt.

 Full-scale reproductions of thatched houses and dugout canoes used by the Mississippian people are authentically reproduced within the Hall of the People of Oklahoma as well.
-The Mississippian people were refined artisans, whose civilization was hundreds of years older than that of the Aztec.
+The Mississippian people were refined artisans, whose civilization was hundreds of years older than that of the Aztecs.

 The Hall of the People of Oklahoma also features exhibits from the museum’s vast collection of Native American historical and contemporary artifacts.